EngineeringLast Updated Aug 26, 20246 min read

 The manual method

-Developers can manually list all software components in a spreadsheet or similar file, with each component’s version, license, dependencies, and any additional relevant information.
+Developers can manually list software components with each component’s version, license, dependencies, and any additional relevant information.

 The manual method is also prone to human error.
 It is all too easy to update a dependency and then forget to update the SBOM.